thilowrona/seismic_deep_learning/Tutorial-1/README.md

 # Tutorial 1: Salt mapping #
 This tutorial describes how you can map salt bodies in 2-D seismic reflection data using a deep convolutional neural network.

-1. First, we go to the [Colab Welcome Page](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true), where we search for:
+1. First, we go to the [Colab Welcome Page](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true).
+On the Github tab, we search for: https://github.com/thilowrona/seismic_deep_learning/blob/master/Tutorial-1/tutorial-1-salt.ipynb

-https://github.com/thilowrona/seismic_deep_learning/blob/master/Tutorial-1/tutorial-1-salt.ipynb
-on the Github tab.

 2. Again, we need to tell Colab to use a GPU.
 This is done by clicking on the ‘Runtime’ tab, selecting ‘Change runtime type’, changing hardware accelerator to ´GPU´ and clicking ´save´.
 Excellent!
 Colab is now set up!